 Systems Engineering Plan (SEP) Software Planning

-The program SEP provides an opportunity to integrate software planning into the overall systems engineering planning of a program.
+The program SEP provides an opportunity to integrate software planning into a program’s overall systems engineering planning.
 This is critical to ensure proper allocation of resources, schedule development, and overall software understanding.

 Systems Engineering Plan (SEP) Referenced Documents